Smyrna Pedestrian Accident Attorney

 - Impaired driving

-- Failing to stop completely at intersection or crosswalk
+- Failing to stop completely at an intersection or crosswalk

 - Cutting off a pedestrian in a crosswalk